pgillich/sample-blog/README.md

 ### OpenAPI

 There are several possibilities to generate Go code from OpenAPI spec or to generate OpenAPI spec from Go code.
-Finally, none of them was selected, but `swaggo/gin-swagger` (Go --> OpenAPI) can be the best alternative.
+Finally, none of them was selected, but `swaggo/gin-swagger` (Go --> OpenAPI) can be the best alternative (not implemented).

 **<https://github.com/OpenAPITools/openapi-generator>**